psanse/BitGraph/README.md

 BITSCAN and GRAPH have been tested in LINUX and Windows OS.
 The current versions are BITSCAN 1.0 and GRAPH 1.0.

-The BITSCAN and GRAPH libraries are at the core of many exact state-of-the-art algorithms for hard combinatorial problems and their applications, such as:
+The C++ BITSCAN and GRAPH libraries result from **more than 20 years of research in hard combinatorial optimization problems**.
+They are at the core of many exact state-of-the-art algorithms for hard combinatorial problems and their applications, such as:
 - [CliReg: Clique-based robust Point Cloud Registration, 2025](https://ieeexplore.ieee.org/abstract/document/10892261).
 - [CliSAT: A new exact algorithm for hard maximum clique problems, 2023](https://www.sciencedirect.com/science/article/pii/S0377221722008165).
 - [A new branch-and-filter exact algorithm for binary constraint satisfaction problems, 2022](https://www.sciencedirect.com/science/article/pii/S0377221722008165).